 - Abdominal pain

 - Constant exhaustion

 - Nausea and vomiting

 - Visual and auditory hallucinations

-Alcohol detox is about getting you through withdrawal symptoms by lessening the severity of the chemical reactions inside you.
+Alcohol detox is one of the most difficult types of detox there is.
+Detox is about getting you through withdrawal symptoms by lessening the severity of the chemical reactions inside you.
 Withdrawal symptoms for alcohol are a big deal because they’re potentially fatal.

 But what are withdrawal symptoms?
 Simply put, withdrawal symptoms are the physical reactions your body has to not getting the substance it’s addicted to.
 They vary from person to person, but there are some common ones to look out for, like